MeghOffical/Task_Scheduler/README.md

 ## ✨ Features

-PlanIt is packed with features to enhance your productivity.
+PlanIt is packed with features to enhance your productivity...

 ### Core Functionality
 * **CRUD Operations:** Easily **C**reate, **R**ead, **U**pdate, and **D**elete tasks.